russelltsherman/k8s-elasticsearch-cluster/README.md

 # kubernetes-elasticsearch-cluster
-Elasticsearch (6.1.2) cluster on top of Kubernetes made easy.
+Elasticsearch cluster on top of Kubernetes made easy.

+These files are the project manifests and image generation files used on the article https://medium.com/@carlosedp/log-aggregation-with-elasticsearch-fluentd-and-kibana-stack-on-arm64-kubernetes-cluster-516fb64025f9.

+The images in this project were built for the ARM64 platform.

 ### Table of Contents